 - Avoid unprescribed polypharmacy.
 Do not take Zoloft with another drug unless prescribed by a health professional.

 - Use of alcohol is strongly prohibited.
 Drinking on Zoloft can increase the risk of side effects

 - Ask your health care provider about the viability of using such drugs as sildenafil (Viagra), vardenafil or tadalafil (Cialis) to treat sertraline-induced sexual dysfunction.

 - Wean off Zoloft: treatment should not be stopped abruptly.

-- Sertraline should be tapered off over several weeks to avoid the development of Serotonin Discontinuation Syndrome.
+- Tapering off sertraline may take several weeks to avoid the development of Serotonin Discontinuation Syndrome.

 Calls to our general hotline may be answered by Niznik Behavioral Health or other private treatment providers.